Broderick Pabillo: Episcopate

-On May 24, 2006, Pope Benedict XVI appointed him as Auxiliary Bishop of Manila and Titular Bishop of Sitifis.
+On May 24, 2006, Pope Benedict XVI appointed him as auxiliary bishop of Manila and Titular Bishop of Sitifis.
 He was consecrated bishop on August 19, 2006, by Manila archbishop Cardinal Gaudencio B. Rosales.
 The co-consecrators were Apostolic Nuncio to the Philippines Archbishop Fernando Filoni and Pedro D. Arigo, Vicar Apostolic of Palawan.

-As Auxiliary Bishop, he served as Vicar General of the Archdiocese of Manila (2006-2021), Bishop-in-Charge of its Council on Pastoral Affairs (2008-2021), Episcopal Vicar for Manila Guest Priests (2012-2021), and Member of its Board of Consultors (2006-2021), Presbyteral Council (2006-2021), and Archdiocesan Pastoral Council (2011-2021).
-He also served as Chair of the Board of Trustees of the Asian Social Institute (2007-2008, 2011-2013), Trustee of the Pondo ng Pinoy Community Foundation and of the Philippine Bible Society.
+As auxiliary bishop, he served as vicar general of the Archdiocese of Manila (2006-2021), bishop-in-charge of its Council on Pastoral Affairs (2008-2021), episcopal vicar for Manila Guest Priests (2012-2021), and member of its Board of Consultors (2006-2021), Presbyteral Council (2006-2021), and Archdiocesan Pastoral Council (2011-2021).
+He also served as chair of the Board of Trustees of the Asian Social Institute (2007-2008, 2011-2013), and trustee of the Pondo ng Pinoy Community Foundation and of the Philippine Bible Society.

 He also held various positions at the Catholic Bishops Conference of the Philippines.
 He led the Episcopal Commission on Social Action, Justice, and Peace (2007-2013), the Permanent Committee on Public Affairs (2013-2015), and the Episcopal Commission on the Laity (2017-2021).
-Outside of CBCP, he served as Chair of the Federation of Asian Bishops' Conference Office of Evangelization from 2017 to 2019.
+Outside of CBCP, he served as chair of the Federation of Asian Bishops' Conference Office of Evangelization from 2017 to 2019.

-On February 10, 2020, with the departure of Cardinal Luis Antonio Tagle following his appointment as the Prefect of the Congregation for the Evangelization of Peoples, Pabillo was appointed by Pope Francis as the apostolic administrator of the Archdiocese of Manila.
+On February 10, 2020, with the departure of Cardinal Luis Antonio Tagle following his appointment as the prefect of the Congregation for the Evangelization of Peoples, Pabillo was appointed by Pope Francis as the apostolic administrator of the Archdiocese of Manila.
 He held that until June 24, 2021, when Cardinal Jose Advincula was installed as Tagle's successor.

-On July 23, 2020, Pabillo disclosed that he tested positive for COVID-19, following the release of the result of his RT-PCR test.
+On July 23, 2020, Pabillo disclosed that he had tested positive for COVID-19, following the release of the result of his RT-PCR test.
 He was an asymptomatic carrier.
-He recovered from the disease as he was tested negative in August.
+He recovered from the disease, as he tested negative in August.

 On June 29, 2021, Pope Francis appointed him as Vicar Apostolic of Taytay.
 He was canonically installed on August 19, 2021, on his 15th episcopal ordination anniversary.